 Weigh-in will conclude at 11:30 a.m., or whenever the animals in line at that time have been processed.
 Note, the facility is designed such that each trailer will need to be unloaded at the one drive-through dock, the calf or calves processed, and then reloaded.
 There will be no way to unload more than one trailer at a time, and no way any calves can be walked from a trailer across the lot into the barn.

-Please be patient as our volunteers helping with the weighing and tagging process become familiar with this new location.
+Please be patient as our volunteers helping with the weighing and tagging process your calves.
 Regardless of the time required, the volunteers will remain until all calves that arrive by the 11:30 a.m. deadline are processed.
 Everyone is also asked to remain on the gravel, being respectful of the grassy areas at Fairfield Cattle Company.

 Exhibitors are also reminded that both steers and heifers are eligible to be exhibited as finished market beef animals.
 If five or more market heifers arrive and weigh-in at the Fair in October, a separate class for those heifers will be created.
 If less than five heifers are entered, they will be exhibited within their appropriate weight class along with market steers.